jacobhollebon/ring-of-silence/README.md

 ## Requirements

 - Python
-- `numpy`, `matplotlib`, `scipy`, `scienceplots`, 'hos'
+- `numpy`, `matplotlib`, `scipy`, `scienceplots`, `hos`
-- The HOS python toolbox is used for core spherical/harmonic operations and can be found here https://github.com/jacobhollebon/hos/
+- The HOS python toolbox is used for core spherical/circular harmonic operations and can be found here https://github.com/jacobhollebon/hos/

 Install dependencies via: